Artist

 On the opposite wall is a portrait of the studious Benjamin Franklin, seen seated at a desk surrounded by his correspondence.
 In his hand is an American wild turkey feather quill pen, the bird he wanted as the nation’s icon.
 On his desk is a letter to his friend and colleague Jefferson, representing their ongoing conversations about the importance of sustainable agriculture to the country’s independence and future.
 Another letter, on his left, to the famous American botanist John Bartram, details the value of an innovative Chinese food product made from soybeans: tofu.
 Wheat is seen in the foreground, sugar in a bottle on the right, and soybeans in Franklin’s hand.

 Loda has created four other paintings on Franklin’s wall that include produce he loved, such as Scotch cabbage, and produce he thought would help make America a world power, such as corn and soybeans.
-All of these paintings together tell the stories of so many of our founding fathers and mothers who strategically grew crops, experimented with seeds they traded with plant enthusiasts across the globe, and researched new possibilities for food sources.
-These efforts are the bedrock of our nation to this day.
+While we are detailing some of our country’s early agricultural roots, we also must acknowledge our country’s historical injustices.
+Franklin, Jefferson, and Bartram were slave owners, and the bedrock of our nation and our agriculture was built upon the unpaid and brutal labor of enslaved people.

 Loda received his MFA from George Mason University in 2015 and a BFA in painting from Shepherd University in Shepherdstown, WV in 2011.
 He is an adjunct painting and drawing professor at George Mason University and is represented by the Adah Rose Gallery in Kensington, MD.
 His studio work reflects his passion for history, storytelling, and the outdoors.